 One of the top drone manufacturers on the market to day is a little known company called DJI, and for good reason, their latest drones are some of the best we’ve ever seen.
 In terms of high-end cameras that take to the sky, DJI is leading the pack.
-One of their more advanced offerings at the moment is the Mavic Pro, a folding quadcopter that is extremely easy to fly and produces some amazing aerial shots.
+One of their more advanced offerings in the consumer class at the moment is the Mavic Pro, a folding quadcopter that is extremely easy to fly and produces some amazing aerial shots.

-We recently spent some time with DJI for some hands-on flight training with the Mavic Pro, now we’ve got ours in hand and we’ve been taking to the skies.
+We spent some time with DJI for some hands-on flight training with the Mavic Pro in the early days, and we’ve been flying ours ever since.
 We are un-apologetically in love with this drone, but it’s not perfect.
 Let’s explore more in this DJI Mavic Pro review.